marijazhiv/marijazhiv/README.md

 I am a Student from Novi Sad, Serbia.

 👩‍🎓 I’m studying Software Engineering and Information Technologies at the Faculty of Technical Sciences.

-In addition to my studies, I enjoy working with various programming languages and tools, including Java, Python, and C#, and I actively participate in coding challenges and hackathons to enhance my skills.
-I’m also keen on cloud computing and DevOps practices, which I believe are essential in today’s software landscape.
+During my studies, as well as in my free time, I enjoy working with various programming languages and tools, including Java, Python, and C#.

 🔭 Exploring Artificial Intelligence and Machine Learning.